-The 40 or so rooms are arranged over 3 floors, including some on the ground floor (for the less mobile) and some under the roof (which have the best sea views).
-Of course, sea views are what it is all about - sometimes turquoise, sometimes silver or glinting orange, always fringed with the foam of breaking waves - and it is amply worth paying the small supplement for them.
+The 40 or so rooms are arranged over 3 floors, including some on the ground floor (for the less mobile) and some under the roof (which have the best sea views), and the 6 villas are in a separate wing.
+The sea views are what it is all about - sometimes turquoise, sometimes silver or glinting orange, always fringed with the foam of breaking waves - and it is amply worth paying the small supplement for them.

-All rooms are dressed in fairly standard boutique clothes - a muted palette of greys, creams and olive green, with colour from a red blanket or chartreuse cushion, and a splash of designer style from white-balloon Flos lights and a pair of low slung Wegner oak chairs.
-We slept well, on thick mattresses with a chunky topper and half a dozen pillows (though the duvets were a bit too warm for our liking); and washing was a pleasure, with generous bottles of Voya toiletries and a choice of tub or overhead rainshower.
-There's plenty of wardrobe space, a flat screen TV (with DVD player on request), and good WiFi.
+All accommodations are dressed in standard boutique clothes - a muted palette of greys, creams and olive green, with colour from a red blanket or chartreuse cushion, and a splash of designer style from white-balloon Flos lights and low slung Wegner oak chairs.
+We slept well, on thick mattresses with a chunky topper and half a dozen pillows; and washing was a pleasure, with generous bottles of Voya toiletries and a choice of tub or overhead rainshower.
+There's plenty of wardrobe space too.

 Rooms are divided into 3 categories - inland, seaview and superior (like seaview, but larger).
-Most are around 20 square metres - neither big nor small - though a couple have narrow (4'6) beds as opposed to the more common queensize (5').
+Most are around 20 square metres - neither big nor small - though a couple have narrow beds as opposed to the more common queensize.

-In addition there are some lovely family rooms which consist of 2 bedrooms (1 double, 1 twin) sharing a bathroom.
+In addition there are some lovely family rooms with 2 bedrooms (1 double, 1 twin) sharing a bathroom.
 We stayed with our son in #105, a lovely first-floor room if you can get it, with corner views to the sea.
 A couple of the family rooms have bunks instead of twin beds; #207 is on the top floor, with lofty views straight out to the Atlantic and a cosy kids room lit by a skylight window.
-Other rooms we liked were #118 (a smallish but very bright seaview double) and #114 - though it's worth noting that this, like several others, has a windowless bathroom.

-There are also 4 new 3-bedroom villas which are another great option for families.
-They each have lovely sea views and full kitchens for self-catering, and one of the bedrooms can be set up as a twin.
+There are also 6 new 3-bedroom villas which are another great option for families.
+They each have lovely sea views, calm and stylish interiors, under-floor heating and full kitchens for self-catering.
+Note that one of the bedrooms can be set up as a twin.

 - Central heating